brockpat/Beating-the-SP500/README.md

 ## Main Result

-> Optimising **as if costs are large** improves benchmark-relative performance.
+> Optimising **as if transaction costs are large** improves benchmark-relative performance.

-Large assumed costs:
-- Shrink noisy trades
-- Reduce overtrading
-- Improve Sharpe and Information ratios

 ### Core Mechanism: The Virtue of Transaction Costs (VoT)